How old should a baby stop using a bottle?

 It can start when a baby is a few weeks old and usually stops by the time they’re 6 months old.

-How many bottles a day should a 1 year old have?
+How many oz of cow’s milk should a 1 year old drink?